 - Creation of the Building Community Together Initiative

 - Creation of the Center for Social Justice and Community Impact and the Center for Religious and Spiritual Life

 While these previous efforts are important steps forward, they represent part of Wheaton’s ongoing attempts to support and promote inclusion and diversity.
 The purpose of this plan is to complement Wheaton’s overall strategic plan and also to provide specific goals and recommendations for promoting inclusion and diversity over the next 10 years.
 This plan was developed by a campus-wide task force that worked throughout the 2016-2017 academic year.
 Our task force was charged with developing specific and measurable goals, evaluating our current efforts, and prioritizing unmet needs.
 We consulted with all constituencies of the campus community to refine this Inclusion and Diversity Strategic Plan.

 Ongoing Progress of the Plan

-- Selected to attend the Diversity, Civility, and the Liberal Arts Institute that will be held in Atlanta, Georgia on June 2-5, 2019
+- Attended the Diversity, Civility, and the Liberal Arts Institute

 - Campus Climate Survey was disseminated in April 2018 and below are an executive summary and final report of the survey results.